OPS-E2E-PPE/VBA-Docs/api/Word.FileConverter.SaveFormat.md

 keywords: vbawd10.chm161021954
 f1_keywords:
 - vbawd10.chm161021954
-ms.prod: word
 api_name:
 - Word.FileConverter.SaveFormat
 ms.assetid: d837cd22-38eb-5160-1f85-16001448213e
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # FileConverter.SaveFormat property (Word)

 Returns the file format of the specified document or file converter.
 Read-only **Long**.

 ## Syntax

 _expression_. `SaveFormat`

 _expression_ Required.
 A variable that represents a '[FileConverter](Word.FileConverter.md)' object.

 ## Remarks

 This property returns a unique number that specifies an external file converter or a **[WdSaveFormat](Word.WdSaveFormat.md)** constant.
 Use the value of the **SaveFormat** property for the _FileFormat_ argument of the **[SaveAs2](Word.SaveAs2.md)** method to save a document in a file format for which there isn't a corresponding **WdSaveFormat** constant.

 ## Example

 This example creates a new document and lists in a table the converters that can be used to save documents and their corresponding **SaveFormat** values.

 ```vb